Molecular Biophysics and Biochemistry

 Students are encouraged to declare their major long before completion of the introductory courses.
 This greatly improves academic advising.
 Changing majors at Yale does not require approval and is non-binding.

-Course Substitutions Students may petition the DUS for course substitutions by assembling the relevant syllabi and writing a short justification (less than 300 words).
+Course Substitutions Students may petition their MB&B academic adviser for course substitutions by assembling the relevant syllabi and writing a short justification (less than 300 words).
 Thoughtful requests in line with MB&Bs teaching goals are always welcome.

-DUS approvals: DUS approvals for waivers, course substitutions, endorsement of petitions to the Committee on Honors and Academic Standing, applications to the B.S./M.S. program etc., are initiated by an email of support from students’ assigned MB&B academic advisor.
-The academic advisor functions as the student’s advocate on requests to the DUS with the MB&B registrar giving oversight and interfacing with the University registrar.
-One-on-one meetings by majors with their MB&B academic advisor during every registration period are logged.
+DUS approvals: DUS approvals for waivers, course substitutions, endorsement of petitions to the Committee on Honors and Academic Standing, applications to the B.S./M.S. program etc., are initiated by an email of support from students’ assigned MB&B academic adviser.
+The academic adviser functions as the student’s advocate on requests to the DUS with the MB&B registrar giving oversight and interfacing with the University registrar.
+One-on-one meetings by majors with their MB&B academic adviser during every registration period are logged.
 Failure to schedule meetings and missed meetings are factored into the DUS approval process.

-Combined B.S./M.S. degree program A very small number of students will be eligible to complete a six-year course of study within 8 terms of enrollment leading to the simultaneous award of the B.S. and M.S. degrees.
+Combined B.S./M.S. degree program A very small number of students will be eligible to complete a four-year course of study within 8 terms of enrollment leading to the simultaneous award of the B.S. and M.S. degrees.
 See Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
-Interested students should consult their academic advisor prior to the fifth term of enrollment.
+Interested students should consult their academic adviser prior to the fifth term of enrollment.

 SUMMARY OF MAJOR REQUIREMENTS